ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I can post F3lixsram's personal info to Doxbin: 1

-Days until Christmas: 17
+Days until Christmas: 16

-Days until 2025: 24
+Days until 2025: 23

-Days until we get our first convicted felon president: 43
+Days until we get our first convicted felon president: 42

-Days until the space gauntlet deadline: 101
+Days until the space gauntlet deadline: 100

-Days until I become old enough to have sex in Poland: 111
+Days until I become old enough to have sex in Poland: 110

-Days until I become old enough to have sex in Massachusetts: 476
+Days until I become old enough to have sex in Massachusetts: 475

-Days until I become old enough to have sex in New York: 841
+Days until I become old enough to have sex in New York: 840

-Days until I become old enough to have sex in California: 1207
+Days until I become old enough to have sex in California: 1206

-Days until I graduate high school: 1273
+Days until I graduate high school: 1272

-Days until the 2028 election or smth idk: 1430
+Days until the 2028 election or smth idk: 1429

-Days until the end of the 2020s: 1850
+Days until the end of the 2020s: 1849

 Discord: @bombcraft